-- 14.1.
-The following section applies in respect of a transferable security or an approved money-market instrument ("such securities") that is issued by: - (a) an EEA state; - (b) a local authority of an EEA state; - (c) a non-EEA state; or - (d) a public international body to which one or more EEA states belong. - 14.2.
-Where no more than 35% in value of the Scheme Property of a Sub-fund is invested in such securities issued by any one body, there is no limit on the amount which may be invested in such securities or in any one issue. - 14.3.
-The Company or a Sub-fund may invest more than 35% in value of the Scheme Property in such securities issued by any one body provided that: - 14.3.1. the ACD has before any such investment is made consulted with the Depositary and as a result considers that the issuer of such securities is one which is appropriate in accordance with the investment objectives of the relevant Sub-fund; - 14.3.2. no more than 30% in value of the Scheme Property consists of such securities of any one issue; - 14.3.3. the Scheme Property includes such securities issued by that or another issuer, of at least six different issues; - 14.3.4. the disclosures required by the FCA have been made. - 14.4.
-Notwithstanding 12.1 and subject to 14.2 and 14.3 above, in applying the 20% limit in paragraph 12.9 with respect to a single body, government and public securities issued by that body shall be taken into account.
+- 14.1 The following section applies in respect of a transferable security or an approved money-market instrument ("such securities") that is issued by: - (a) the United Kingdom or an EEA state; - (b) a local authority of the United Kingdom or an EEA state; - (c) a non-EEA state; or - (d) a public international body to which the UK or one or more EEA states belong. - 14.2 Where no more than 35% in value of the Scheme Property of a Sub-fund is invested in such securities issued by any one body, there is no limit on the amount which may be invested in such securities or in any one issue. - 14.3 The Company or a Sub-fund may invest more than 35% in value of the Scheme Property in such securities issued by any one body provided that: - 14.3.1 the ACD has before any such investment is made consulted with the Depositary and as a result considers that the issuer of such securities is one which is appropriate in accordance with the investment objectives of the relevant Sub-fund; - 14.3.2 no more than 30% in value of the Scheme Property consists of such securities of any one issue: - 14.3.3 the Scheme Property includes such securities issued by that or another issuer, of at least six different issues; - the disclosures required by the FCA have been made.
+For this purpose, it is noted that Sub-funds may invest more than 35% of the Scheme Property of that Sub-fund in government and public securities issued or guaranteed by or on behalf of the Government of the United Kingdom and/or United States of America. - 14.4 Notwithstanding 12.1 and subject to 14.2 and 14.3 above, in applying the 20% limit in paragraph 12.9 with respect to a single body, government and public securities issued by that body shall be taken into account.